What Are the Different Types of Blenders?

 2. Kitchen Blender

-A kitchen Blender is suitable for the processing of fruit juice, soups, pesto, pate and smooth sauces, as well as some frozen ingredients.
+A kitchen blender is suitable for processing fruit juice, soups, pesto, pate and smooth sauces, and some frozen ingredients.

-Use: For bulk blending or thicker mixtures, a countertop kitchen blender will come in handy.
-Most come with variable speeds from chopping action to liquid puree, meaning you can add almost any ingredient and get a smooth blend from it.
+A countertop kitchen blender will come in handy for bulk blending or thicker mixtures.
+These types of blenders typically come with variable speeds from chopping action to liquid puree, meaning you can add almost any ingredient and get a smooth blend from it.

 Cleaning: While these have more parts to clean, they’re also more versatile and have a larger capacity.
 They take a bit of time to clean due to the additional parts.